annaghiotto/personal_finance_tracker/README.md

 - Validation is minimal
 - Limited filtering (basic type filter only)
 - UI was adapted using Claude, providing an image of the desired style and the code for the page to update
+- Test cases were ampliated with Github Copilot

 ### Estimated Time Spent
 The project took about 2 and a half hours to reach the basic requirements.
-The implementation of bonus requests, like edit/deletion of transactions and completion of the readme took another hour, for a total of 3 and a half hours of time spent.
+The implementation of bonus requests, like edit/deletion of transactions, testing, and completion of the readme took another hour and a half, for a total of approx 4 hours of time spent.